 Two decades after establishing Permanent Normal Trade Relations with China and facilitating the country's accession to the World Trade Organization, the US in 2018 imposed substantial tariffs on Chinese imports and selective goods from other countries.
 This protectionist turn in US trade policy set in motion a trade war comprising successive rounds of US import tariff hikes, retaliatory foreign tariffs, and US subsidies to affected sectors.
-The stated goal of the Trump administration's trade policy was "to bring back jobs to America."
+A stated goal of the Trump administration's trade policy was "to bring back jobs to America."
 A secondary goal of the policy was presumably to build political support in places hurt by trade with China.
 While these goals are nominally aligned, they are not mutually dependent.
 If the trade war conveyed political solidarity with voters in import-competing sectors and locations, its tangible consequences for jobs may be secondary to its political consequences.
-This paper jointly considers the employment and political consequences of the trade war, focusing on impacts at the level of detailed geography, where employment and voting intersect.
+This paper jointly considers the labor market and political consequences of the trade war, focusing on impacts at the level of detailed geography, where employment and voting intersect.

 To understand which locations were potentially affected by the trade war and what those effects were, we use monthly data on US employment by industry and commuting zone from the Bureau of Labor Statistics' Quarterly Census of Employment and Wages (QCEW).
-These data, also explored at a more aggregate level by Waugh (2019), cover 95% of US employment and are well-suited for high frequency and high resolution spatial analysis of trade policies.
-We overcome data suppression in the QCEW, which has complicated previous work, using a novel imputation algorithm.
-We combine the QCEW with detailed information on tariffs that the US imposed in 2018 and 2019, as well as the retaliatory tariffs imposed on US goods by other countries.
+These data, also explored at a more aggregate level by Waugh (2019), cover more than 95% of US employment and are well-suited for high frequency and high resolution spatial analysis of policies.
+We combine the employment data with detailed information on US import tariffs and foreign retaliatory tariffs, drawing both on widely used 2018 tariff data and newly collected data on tariffs imposed in 2019 that substantially escalated the trade war.
 China featured centrally in this conflict: most US tariffs targeted Chinese goods, and China was responsible for most retaliatory tariffs.
-Simultaneously, we account for government compensatory subsidies to agricultural sectors targeted by Chinese tariffs.
-We bring this strategy to bear in parallel on the geography of political outcomes using vote counts for presidential and congressional elections from Leip's Electoral Atlas, which we supplement with survey data from the Cooperative Congressional Election Study (CCES).
+Simultaneously, we account for government compensatory subsidies to agricultural sectors targeted by Chinese and other foreign retaliatory tariffs.
+We relate the differential exposure of commuting zones to tariffs and subsidies to labor market and political outcomes, where the former include monthly employment rates and quarterly wage bills based on QCEW data, and the later combine vote counts for presidential and congressional elections from Leip's Electoral Atlas with survey evidence on support for tariffs and party identification from the Cooperative Congressional Election Study (CCES).